pashford/zfswiki/wiki/Get-the-Source-Code.md

 ## Git Master Branch

 The Git *master* branch contains the latest version of the software, and will probably contain fixes that, for some reason, weren't included in the released tarball.
-This is the source code location and procedure for users who need a new patch/feature for their system(s).
+This is the source code location and procedure for users who must have a new patch/feature for their system(s).
 If you would like to use the Git *master* version, you can clone it from Github and prepare the source like this.

-NOTE:  This could introduce problems into yo
+NOTE:  This could introduce problems into your environment.
+Please be aware of the risks and test the software thuroughly before you take this path.
+If a problem appeans, sometimes the only safe way out is to wait for a release.

 ```
 $ git clone https://github.com/zfsonlinux/spl.git